My name is Tatiana, but my friends and family call me Tutta. I love writing articles about what makes each of us unique and rare.

 Two major conditions cause a red or pinkish eye color: albinism and blood leaking into the iris.
-Although albinos tend to have very, very light blue eyes due to a lack of pigment, some forms of albinism can cause eyes to appear red or pink.
+Although albinos usually have very, very light blue eyes due to a lack of pigment, some forms of albinism can cause eyes to appear red or pink.

 3. Grey Eyes

-Grey eyes can sometimes be mistaken for light blue eyes, and they do occur in much the same way.
+Grey eyes can sometimes be mistaken for light blue eyes.
 It is thought that what makes these eyes appear grey rather than blue has to do with the amount of collagen present in the stroma.
 This interferes with the Rayleigh scattering, causing the light to reflect the color grey rather than blue.

 4. Green Eyes

 Very little melanin, a burst of lipochrome, and the Rayleigh scattering of light that reflects off the yellow stroma can make for a variety of shades of green.
-With only two percent of the world’s population having green eyes, it’s definitely rare!
+With only 2% of the world’s population having green eyes, it’s definitely rare!